-According to half of adult patients and up to 88% of children with sensitive nose have sleep problems, leading to daytime fatigue and somnolence, and decreased cognitive functioning (aka stupider).
-These are accompanied by disorders of learning performance, behavior and attention in children .
+According to (Ruby Pawankar, Stephen T. Holgate, G. Walter Canonica, Richard F. Lockey, & Michael S. Blaiss, n.d.), half of adult patients and up to 88% of children with sensitive nose have sleep problems, leading to daytime fatigue and somnolence, and decreased cognitive functioning (aka stupider).
+These are accompanied by disorders of learning performance, behaviour and attention in children.

 There are just so many allergic people out there.

-In a survey done in France by on patients with sensitive nose, patients waited
+In a survey done in France by (Demoly, Allaert, Lecasble, & Pragma, 2002) on patients with sensitive nose, patients

-suffered two and a half weeks before seeing a doctor.
-A lot of them suffered enough to take an MC due to it and most of them had issues with the mood, sleep, nose discomfort and many others.
-In Singapore, a survey done by for school going children reported a 44% had running nose.
+suffered waited two and a half weeks before seeing a doctor.
+Many of them suffered enough to take an MC due to it and most of them had issues with their mood and sleep, and suffered nose discomfort, among many other problems.
+In Singapore, a survey done by (Goh, Chew, Quek, & Lee, 1996) for school-going children reported that 44% had running nose.

 What are the types of allergic illnesses?